 Schools often keep old student records in file folders placed in boxes in storage rooms, which can easily be infiltrated by anyone who is willing to take the risk.
 Custodians, teaching assistants, and even students themselves have access to their school’s building on an almost daily basis.
 If records are no longer pertinent, secure destruction is the only way to protect students’ sensitive information.
 RW Lonestar Security can help with secure paper shredding, document shredding, and data destruction services.

-Your Shredding Questions Answered Quickly
+Get All of Your Shredding Questions Answered Quickly!

 Our consultants will give you a free call to answer your secure shredding questions.
 It’s quick and easy.